-The secret’s out — learn how to feel very well rested even on little sleep with this short guide.
+Want to learn how to feel well rested with little sleep?
+The secret is out — learn how to feel very well rested even on little sleep with this short guide.

 Today, most people don’t have the privilege of getting a full night’s rest.
 Our lives are so adrenaline and stimulation fueled — phones, music, work, and play — that it leaves little time for anything else.
 When we do get the opportunity to sleep, it’s often less than we’d like, and we wake up feeling groggy and slow.